 An animal rescue group is dedicated to pet adoption.

 Rescuing is only part of the process.
 If a facility is acting as a rescue and not a sanctuary, the animals need to be made available for adoption.
 Do not donate your money to someone who just wants to surround themselves with cute goats.
 Yes, this happens.

 As soon as an animal is made healthy, every effort should be made to rehome it.

 An animal rescue group must have a public information or education program to promote humane education.

-I don’t know about you, but I feel as though I treat my livestock pretty darn good.
+I don’t know about you, but I feel as though I treat my livestock pretty darn well.
 Many farmers and homesteaders do.
 I’d like to think the majority of the people who own goats treat them ethically and well.
-Maybe a small portion make mistakes merely because they don’t know what they’re doing (hey, I’ve got a whole section on the topic).
-Hopefully only a small portion are abusive and/or unethical by choice.
+Maybe a small portion makes mistakes merely because they don’t know what they’re doing (hey, I’ve got a whole section on the topic).
+Hopefully, only a small portion are abusive and/or unethical by choice.

-This includes, but is not limited to, not informing small-scale farmers that they are naive or suggest they live in a disillusion bubble on social media.
+This includes, but is not limited to, not informing small-scale farmers that they are naive or suggesting they live in a disillusioned bubble on social media.
 True story.

 Their purpose is not to sell their own beliefs, slamming others who don’t agree with them publicly.
-They should also have a zero tolerance for bullying on their public platforms.
-Allowing and even encouraging name calling and hate speech is far from professional.
+They should also have zero tolerance for bullying on their public platforms.
+Allowing and even encouraging name-calling and hate speech is far from professional.